getappmap/vscode-appland/README.md

 [![Summary report](https://appmap.io/assets/img/summary-report-thumb.jpeg 'Summary Report')](https://appmap.io/assets/img/summary-report.png)

-### Runtime analysis

-After making recordings of how your application behaved at runtime, AppMap analyzes those recordings to automatically detect performance issues like N+1 queries, and security flaws such as faulty authentication logic.

 ## Licensing and Security

 [Open source MIT license](https://github.com/getappmap/vscode-appland/blob/master/LICENSE)

 [Terms and conditions](https://appmap.io/community/terms-and-conditions.html)

-AppMap graphs, runtime recordings, and diagrams and data are created and stored locally on your computer in a directory you choose.
+AppMap graphs, runtime recordings, diagrams, and data are created and stored locally on your Machine in a directory that you choose.

-AppMap for Visual Studio Code does not require any permissions to your web hosted code repository in order to run.
+AppMap for Visual Studio Code does not require any permissions to your web hosted code repo in order to run.

-Using AppMap’s integrations with Confluence, GitHub Actions, and Chat AI integration features requires access to code snippets and AppMap data either within your own accounts or via AppMap’s accounts; see the AppMap [security disclosure](https://appmap.io/security) for detailed information about each integration
+Using AppMap’s integrations with Confluence, GitHub Actions, and Chat AI integration features requires access to code snippets and AppMap data either within your own accounts or via AppMap’s accounts; see the AppMap [security disclosure](https://appmap.io/security) for detailed information about each integration.

-Sign-in via GitHub or GitLab is required only to obtain a license key to start using AppMap in your code editor, or you can request a trial license on getappmap.com.
+Sign in via GitHub or GitLab is required only to obtain a license key to start using AppMap in your code editor, or you can request a trial license on [getappmap.com](https://getappmap.com).

 There is [no fee](https://appmap.io/pricing) for personal use of AppMap, pricing for premium features and integrations are listed on [AppMap’s Pricing Page](https://appmap.io/pricing).